informalsystems/tendermint-rs/docs/spec/lightclient/supervisor/supervisor.md

 ## Computational Model

-TODO: primary, witness from detection
+TODO: primary, witness (should be mainly discussed in detection spec)

-TODO: always connected to a correct peer
+TODO: always connected to a correct peer (should be mainly discussed in detection spec)

-TODO: no main chain attack, that is, we assume all correct peers have knowledge of the blockchain
+TODO: no main chain attack, that is, we assume all correct peers have knowledge of the blockchain (should be mainly discussed in verification and detection specs)

 ## Distributed Problem Statement

 ### Two Kinds of Liveness

-TODO: light client attack or no light client attack
+In case of light client attacks, the sequential problem statement cannot always be satisfied.
+For the liveness case, we add the possibility that instead of add a lightblock, we also might terminate in case there is an attack.

-#### **[LCV-DIST-TERM.1]**:
+#### **[LC-DIST-TERM.1]**:

-*Core Verification* either runs forever or it *terminates on attack*.
+The light client either runs forever or it *terminates on attack*.

 ### Design choices